mogtofu33/gitlab-ci-drupal/README.md

 For any **issue**, please use the [Gitlab-CI project page](https://gitlab.com/mog33/gitlab-ci-drupal/-/issues)

-Current branch **4.x-dev** is based on an include behavior, ie you don't have to copy all files from this project.
+Based on an include behavior, ie you don't have to copy all files from this project.

 ## Prerequisites